UB-Lab product family - Versatile ultrasonic profilers

 The compact and splash-proof (IP65) enclosure of the UB-Labs is adapted to harsh environments.
 These scientific instruments can be used within a laboratory as well as in an industrial context (see application for in-line rheometry).
 They break new ground by offering the user new capabilities in the fields of fluid study and control.

 The devices are configured through a dynamic web interface and integrate an internal logger (3Go) which allows the storage of a large amount of data, enabling days or months of monitoring (depending on configuration).

 Ethernet communication goes through RJ45 cable.
 The devices can behave like a DHCP server when connected directly to the computer, or they can be connected to the network and behave like a DHCP client.
-You can then, depending on your network configuration, connect to your device through WiFi.
+Depending on the network configuration, connection to the device through WiFi is possible.